Aura67/CFW-Packages/README.md

 - #Thanks to @fincs for the nx-hbloader
 - #Thanks to @yellows8 and @WinterMute for the nx-hbmenu
 - #Thanks to @Berichan for the Sysbotbase
+- #Thanks to @suchmememanyskill for the TegraExplorer
+- #Thanks to @vgmoose for the hb-appstore
+- #Thanks to @BernardoGiordano for the Checkpoint

 # CFW-Packages
 ## Install CFW for your Nintendo Switch (Online)